nuwave/lighthouse/docs/master/federation/entities.md

 When the client requests a large number of entities with the same type, it can be more efficient to resolve them all at once.
-When your entity resolver class implements `Nuwave\Lighthouse\Federation\BatchedEntityResolver`, Lighthouse will call it a single time with a list of all representations of its type.
+When your entity resolver class implements `Nuwave\Lighthouse\Federation\BatchedEntityResolver`, Lighthouse will call it a single time with an array of all representations of its type.
 The resolver can then do some kind of batch query to resolve them and return them all at once.

 ```php